Commercial Auto Insurance for Small Business: Complete Coverage Guide

 • Does NOT pay for vehicle repairs

-HNOA is particularly valuable for businesses where employees drive their personal cars for work tasks like client visits, deliveries, or supply runs — because their personal insurance may deny a work-related accident claim.
-It acts as secondary, excess liability coverage after the driver's own policy is exhausted.
-HNOA is typically added as an endorsement to a general liability policy or Business Owner's Policy (BOP).
-Best practices for 2025–2026 include screening drivers with annual MVR (motor vehicle record) checks, requiring proof of personal insurance with minimum acceptable limits, and reviewing HNOA limits annually as claim costs rise.
+HNOA is particularly valuable for businesses where employees drive their personal cars for work tasks — because their personal insurance may deny a work-related accident claim.
+It acts as secondary, excess liability coverage after the driver's own policy is exhausted, and is typically added as an endorsement to a general liability policy or Business Owner's Policy (BOP).
+Best practices include annual MVR (motor vehicle record) checks on all drivers, requiring proof of personal insurance, and reviewing HNOA limits annually as claim costs continue to rise.

 Learn more about business car insurance coverage options and when you need them in our full guide.